For SellersSeller Guide

 Case Studies and Examples

-To illustrate these concepts, consider the following hypothetical scenarios based on typical middle-market transactions:
+To illustrate these concepts, consider the following hypothetical scenarios based on typical lower middle market transactions:

 Case Study 1: The Strategic Absorption A regional logistics provider (the Seller) is acquired by a national logistics conglomerate (the Strategic Buyer).
 The Buyer's primary motivation is to acquire the Seller's strategically located distribution centers and established customer base.